teusH/MySense/PyCom/README.md

 ```
 The json configuration will be updated if via remote command the configuration item is changed.
 So the change will survive a reboot.

 Configuration item `power` will define if between deepsleeps de bus will be unpowered.
 E.g. deactivate GPS device fully.
+The kit will go into deepsleep if AND deepsleep pin is enabled AND `power` attribute `sleep` is True.
+On a cold boot with deepsleep pin enabled the default startup `power` configuration will be with `ttl`, `i2c` and `sleep` defined as *True*.

 Configuration dictionary `interval` will define e.g. sample times ('sample': dflt 1 minute), and interval timings ('interval': dflt 15 minutes).
 As well next time meta information ('gps': 'gps_next', 'info': 'info_next': xyz_next values will be stored in nvs ram to survive a reboot) will be sent or GPS will be tried to find GPS location and set day time.
 Configuration dictionary 'power' will define to enable/disable power on 'ttl', 'i2c' and 'display'.
 As well 'sleep' to enable a soft deepsleep (without sleep pin use).